KamalDGRT/SetupStuff/Flutter/README.md

 When you connect your device after you enable these settings, it might show like allow this device to access your phone in your mobile device. <br>
 Just click yes.<br><br>

--And this is it, you may now go and start building *Flutter* applications.
+And this is it, you may now go and start building *Flutter* applications.